MBJamshidi/MBJamshidi/README.md

 I'm a Research Scientist and Engineer passionate about AI, digital twins, and real-time intelligent systems.

-🎓 PhD in Electrical and Data Engineering | 🧠 IEEE Senior Member | 🏅 Global Talent in DigiTech
+🎓 PhD in AI | 🧠 IEEE Senior Member | 🏅 Global Talent in DigiTech

 ## 🌱 What I'm working on
 - Developing **Federated & Physics-Informed AI Models**